Pro Bono Lawyers for DUI Defense Strategies and Legal Aid to Fight a DUI, DWI Case – Free

 Review How DUI, DWI Legal Aid and Pro Bono Services Works

 Drivers who can’t afford a private attorney but still want to fight the charges, may have the option of local free DUI, DWI legal aid and pro bono services to help avoid a conviction.
-DUI, DWI charges are serious even for a first offense in 2019 under new laws and penalties.
+DUI, DWI charges are serious even for a first offense in 2021 under new laws and penalties in every state.

 Unless a first offense DUI can get dismissed, a conviction has mandatory consequences of a driver’s license suspension for 6 months to 1 year on average, and 1 year of driving with ignition interlock device on a restricted license, on top of paying $1,300 in court fines.
 The DUI court fine does not include additional legal fees, ignition interlock costs, or DUI classes, which are additional expenses to be paid by a convicted first DUI, DWI offender.